commonhaus/foundation/governance/ip-policy.md

 ---
 status: draft
 ---
-# Commonhaus Intellectual Property Policy
+# The Commonhaus Foundation Intellectual Property Policy

-The Commonhaus supports various individual projects, collectively known as “Projects”.
+The Commonhaus Foundation supports various individual projects, collectively known as “Projects”.
 Any new code contributions to these Projects are made under the license chosen by each individual Project (termed as the “Project Code License”).

 1. **License Choices:** The technical governing body of each Project can opt for any of the following as its Project Code License:
    - [The Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)